abuelacantora/judas/README.md

 JUDAS creates an interpretation of the context of a digital investigation, starting by processing the JSON files.
 JUDAS will extract the devices and users but following a set of criteria defined during the parsing of these files.
 This uses hooks to read from JSONs and create the objects of the context.
 At the end only objects with different identifiers survives and form part of the context.
-The tool recognise equal items and combines all the information in a single object.
+The taccustomedool recognise equal items and combines all the information in a single object.
 Also, some checks with open source intelligence (OSINT) services are developed.

 Further details will be published (I hope) soon.